AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-other-features.md

 >
 > This feature is enabled by default.
 If you prefer not to use this feature in your environment, contact your Customer Success team.

 Which checks are available to run is defined by a health check preset, created and managed by an Administrator at the folder-profile level.
-For details, view [Create and manage health check presets](../install-conf-guide/conf-health-check-preset.md).
+For more details, view [Create and manage health check presets](../install-conf-guide/conf-health-check-preset.md).

 Perform the following steps to run a health check on a map: